What is a referral program?

-Effective referral marketing programs provide a program that is easy for your best customers to find and discover.
+Effective referral marketing programs provide a program that is easy for your best customers to discover.
 All the key touch-points that your customers have with your brand should feature information about the referral program.
 Your customer-facing staff members can be the most important means to communicate the program, and effective training for these key team members is very important.

-- Website: Promote your referral program on your homepage (including your top navigation and even your footer), customer account page and check-out page.
+- Website: Promote your referral program on your homepage (including your top navigation and even your footer), customer account page, and check-out page.

 - Blog: Create a blog and link to the offer.
-Also look for guest blog opportunities and opportunities to promote the program.
+Also, look for guest blog opportunities and opportunities to promote the program.

-- Newsletters: Don’t forget to include program information in company newsletters and correspondence including receipts, invoices and support tickets.
+- Newsletters: Don’t forget to include program information in company newsletters and correspondence including receipts, invoices, and support tickets.

 - PR: Create and issue a press release, and promote the program in conjunction with a newsworthy item.

 - Internal: Integrate mention of the program into your call center scripts and don’t forget to promote your referral program internally; your employees should be your biggest advocates!

 Now, it’s one thing to offer advice on what to do, it’s also crucial to make sure you understand what not to do.
 In our breakdown of the common pitfalls in referral, we walk you through some of the most common things to watch out for when building and launching a referral program.
 Consider it essential reading.

 Once your customers have demonstrated an interest in the referral marketing program, and have signed up to participate, it’s important to ensure that they are reminded and engaged.
 It’s important to look for opportunities to generate additional reminders about the program, and it’s also valuable to periodically run promotions to offer additional incentives for referrers — perhaps adding incremental rewards for referring different product lines or add-ons.
 Some opportunities to engage brand advocates are:

 - When a customer makes a purchase or signs up with you and they’re excited about what they’ve bought/subscribed to